Clement Mary Hofbauer: Poverty

-When he saw a homeless boy on the street, Clement-Mary Hofbauer brought him to the rectory, cleaned him up, fed him, and then taught him a trade and instructed him in the Christian way of life.
+When he saw a homeless boy on the street, Hofbauer brought him to the rectory, cleaned him up, fed him, and then taught him a trade and instructed him in the Christian way of life.
 When the number of boys grew too large for the rectory, Hofbauer opened the Child Jesus Refuge for his homeless boys.
 To keep the boys fed and clothed, he had to beg constantly.
 He did so unashamedly.
 Going into a bakery to buy a loaf of bread he came upon a master baker without an assistant.
 Hofbauer spent the day working at the dough trough and the oven, using all his old baking skills.
 He got bread for his boys that day, and for many days to come.

 In 1791, four years after their arrival, the Redemptorists enlarged the children's refuge into an academy.
 The number of orphan boys continued to grow steadily.
 A boarding school had been opened for young girls under the direction of some noble Warsaw women.
 Money came from some regular benefactors and many others willing to help, but Hofbauer still had to beg from door to door seeking help for his many orphans.

-When Clement-Mary Hofbauer felt overwhelmed it is said he would stand before the Blessed Sacrament and cry out: "Lord, help!
+When Hofbauer felt overwhelmed it is said he would stand before the Blessed Sacrament and cry out: "Lord, help!
 It's high time...".
 Hofbauer was loved not only by his pupils, but also in more intellectual circles.
 It is reported that he accompanied the struggles of his pupils, advising them, teaching them, feeding them and guiding them through everyday life.